pallets/flask/docs/patterns/jquery.rst

    we set earlier.

-Check out the :gh:`example source <examples/javascript>` for a full application demonstrating the jQuery on this page, as well as the same thing using ``XMLHttpRequest`` and ``fetch``.
+Check out the :gh:`example source <examples/javascript>` for a full application demonstrating the code on this page, as well as the same thing using ``XMLHttpRequest`` and ``fetch``.